felipeakira1/DesafioAtria/README.md

 ### API Endpoints
 The following endpoints are availabe in this API:
-* GET /users: Return all users.
+* GET /users: Returns status 200 and a JSON with all registered users.
-* GET /users/:id: Return a single user by ID.
+* GET /users/:id: Returns status 200 and a JSON with the user specified by the id.
+If the user does not exist, returns status 404 and an error message.
-* POST /users: Add a new user.
-Requires name and email in the request body.
+* POST /users: Adds a new user to the system.
+Returns status 201 and a JSON with the created user.
+If any field sent by the body is empty, returns status 400 and an error message.
-* PUT /users/:id: Update an existing user by ID.
-Requires name and email in the request body.
+* PUT /users/:id: Updates the information of a specific user specified by the id.
+Returns status 200 and a JSON with the user and its updated information.
+If any field sent by the body is empty, returns status 400 and an error message.
-* DELETE /users/:id: Delete an user by ID.
+* DELETE /users/:id: Removes a user specified by the id.
+Returns status 204.
+If the user does not exist, returns status 404 and an error message.

 ### Testing the API with Postman
 I recommend using Postman to test the API.